This information explains what to do after having reaction to the type of intravenous contrast dye checked below:

 What You Should Do Before Your Next Radiology Exam with Contrast

-Tell all your healthcare providers that you have this allergy.
-We have entered the contrast listed above as an allergy in your medical record at MSK.
+Tell all your healthcare providers that you have this reaction.
+We have entered the contrast listed above as a reaction in your medical record at MSK.

 For future ☐ CT scan ☐ MRI studies with contrast, follow the instructions checked below:

-☐ Your reaction was mild.
+☐ Your reaction was a mild allergic reaction.
 You do not need to do anything differently before your next scan.

-☐ Your reaction was moderate.
-You need to take medications before every MRI/CT scan you have with contrast.
+☐ Your reaction was a moderate allergic reaction.
+You need to take medications before every (check one) ☐ MRI ☐ CT scan you have with contrast.
 Your primary doctor will give you a prescription for a steroid medication and possibly diphenhydramine (Benadryl®).
 You will need to start taking these medications the day before your scan.

-☐ Your reaction was serious.
-You should not receive contrast before your next ☐ CT scan or ☐ MRI without talking with your doctor about your allergy.
+☐ Your reaction was a serious allergic reaction.
+You should not receive contrast before your next (check one) ☐ MRI ☐ CT scan without talking with your doctor about your allergy.